 Visit St. Stephen’s Basilica and Dohany Utca Synagogue for a look at Budapest’s prominent religious structures.
 The architecture is unusual and the history, particularly of Budapest’s Jewish residents, is fascinating.

 Walk along Andrassy Avenue to see architecture that has been renovated and refreshed, as well as mansions that are crumbling.
 It’s along this walk where you can see both the grittiness and rebirth of Budapest over the past decades.
 The State Opera House is along Andrassy Avenue and guided tours are also possible.

 After dark, be sure to see Budapest’s city lights from the water.
-There are numerous boat tours operating from piers along the Pest side of the Danube.
-You can arrange to take a sightseeing tour to loop past Budapest’s main sights and under its bridges or opt for a lengthier dinner cruise.
+Boats operate from piers along the Pest side of the Danube.
+You can pre-arrange to take a sightseeing tour to loop past Budapest’s main sights and under its bridges or opt for a lengthier dinner cruise.

 Arrival in Budapest:

 Budapest’s main train station is Keleti.
 Trains from Vienna are 2 1/2 hours while trains from Prague are just under 7 hours long.
 Use the super helpful site Seat 61 to research your train options and plan to buy your train tickets ahead of time, as prices tend to go up the closer the departure date gets.

 I’d read a few reports about Keleti Train Station’s sketchiness, particularly because of pickpockets.
 I’ve been through this station twice, once as a solo female traveler, and never felt unsafe.